Dan-in-CA/sip_plugins/simple_chart/README.md

 ## Dependencies

-This plugin requires at least one other plugin, such as the Moisture Sensor Data MQTT, that provides the data to be displayed.
+This plugin requires at least one other plugin, such as the Moisture Sensor Data MQTT or Scheduled Data Collector plugins, that provides the data to be displayed.

 ## For users